William R. Kerr

 William R. Kerr is the Dimitri V. D'Arbeloff – MBA Class of 1955 Professor of Business Administration professor at Harvard Business School, where he is a co-director of Harvard's Managing the Future of Work project and faculty chair of the Launching New Ventures program for executive education.

-Kerr’s research focuses on how businesses and economies grow, typically through connections to innovation, entrepreneurship, and globalization.
+Kerr's research focuses on how businesses and economies grow, typically through connections to innovation, entrepreneurship, and globalization.
 His publications have looked at global ventures, immigration, and talent clusters.
 He wrote The Gift of Global Talent, a book arguing global talent flows are fundamentally reshaping business and society, and that American policies toward high-skilled immigration like H-1B need substantial reform.
 Kerr has publicly made similar arguments before, such as a public statement in support of the International Entrepreneur Rule.
 Other contributions to the field of economics that Kerr has made revolve around innovation and growth theory.

-Kerr’s work has been featured and referenced across a range of publications, including Bloomberg, the Harvard Business Review, the Wall Street Journal, Forbes, and the Atlantic.
+Kerr's work has been featured and referenced across a range of publications, including Bloomberg, the Harvard Business Review, the Wall Street Journal, Forbes, and the Atlantic.
 Additionally, Kerr has served as an advisor or consultant to a number of companies around the world.

 Harvard Business School's Project on Managing the Future of Work

-In 2017, Kerr co-founded Harvard Business School’s Project on Managing the Future of Work with fellow Harvard Business School professor Joseph B. Fuller.
+In 2017, Kerr co-founded Harvard Business School's Project on Managing the Future of Work with fellow Harvard Business School professor Joseph B. Fuller.
 The project identifies and researches six forces that are “redefining the nature of work in the United States as well as in many other advanced and emerging economies.”
 The project lists the six forces as “Technology trends like automation and artificial intelligence; Contingent workforces and the gig economy; Workforce demographics and the “care economy”; The middle-skills gap and worker investments; Global talent access and utilization; Spatial tensions between leading urban centers and rural areas.”
 In June, 2018, the project launched a podcast series called “Managing the Future of Work” that discusses these six forces with business, political, and community leaders.
-Additionally, Kerr and Fuller announced in June, 2018, that they will be teaching a course in the fall of 2018 as part of Harvard Business School’s Executive Education program.
+Additionally, Kerr and Fuller announced in June, 2018, that they will be teaching a course in the fall of 2018 as part of Harvard Business School's Executive Education program.

 Other notable academic contributions

-Kerr coauthored a paper with William Lincoln in 2010 that argued that increased in high-skilled immigration boosted American innovation.
+Kerr coauthored a paper with William Lincoln in 2010 that argued that increase in high-skilled immigration boosted American innovation.
 This paper was later the winner of the H. Gregg Lewis Prize for Best Paper in Journal of Labor Economics 2010–2011.

 Kerr cowrote a 2015 paper with Martin Mandorff which analyzes tendencies among members of ethnic groups in the U.S. to gravitate towards specific professions, examples given include Yemeni immigrants being 75 times more likely than others to own grocery stores, and Koreans being 34 times more likely to operate dry cleaners.

 Kerr collaborated on a 2015 paper with Daron Acemoglu and Ufuk Akcigit which updated the real business-cycle theory.

 In 2013, Kerr received the Ewing Marion Kauffman award for "Distinguished Research in Entrepreneurship".